SolaceHarmony/ZLib.kotlin/docs/API.md

 ## License

-This API documentation is part of ZLib.kotlin, released under the [zlib License](../LICENSE).
+This API documentation is part of ZLib.kotlin, licensed under the [Apache License 2.0](../LICENSE).
+See [NOTICE](../NOTICE) for attribution and third-party notices.

 ---